HTMLCSS-GodMode/omnifood-site/README.md

 - **Gallery Section**: A beautiful, interactive gallery that showcases meal imagery with engaging hover effects and animations.
 - **Pricing Model Section**: Clearly presents OmniFood's service plans with pricing tiers and comparison options.
 - **Features Tab**: Highlights the core services and features offered by OmniFood, helping users better understand the value of the service.
+- **Call to Action (CTA) Section**: A clear and engaging call-to-action section to guide users toward signing up or learning more.
 - **Reusable Grid System**: A flexible, responsive grid system for quick layout development.
 - **Improved UI Design**: Enhanced visual consistency, including refined typography, button styles, and color contrast for better accessibility.
 - **Modular CSS Files**: The CSS has been split into multiple files, improving readability and making the code easier to manage and scale.
 - **Extended General CSS**: Reusable classes and styles are defined in `general.css` for consistent layout and design across the site.
+- **Improved Accessibility**: Enhanced accessibility visuals, including better color contrast, focus states, and screen reader compatibility.

 ## Table of Contents